sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-math</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Math functions for boost TR1 library
+Short desc    : Math functions for boost TR1 library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Run-time support for C99 and C++ TR1 C-style Functions from the math
              : portion of Boost.TR1.
 ```